2023 Best Private Colleges in Ohio

-Hiram College has an acceptance rate of 93%, with an SAT range of 890-1100, making it the least exclusive college with a business program on our list.
+Hiram College has an acceptance rate of 93%, with an SAT range of 890-1100, making it the least exclusive college on our list.

 Kenyon College has a median total debt after graduation of $19,000.
 This is the typical debt for a student who completed their undergraduate degree.